hashicorp/terraform-provider-aws/website/docs/r/network_acl_association.markdown

 # Resource: aws_network_acl_association

-Provides an network ACL association resource.
-You might set up network ACLs associate to your subnet.
+Provides an network ACL association resource which allows you to associate your network ACL with any subnet(s).

 ## Example Usage